eldendo/ed6502asm/README.md

 ```
 -- DB pseudoinstruction OK
 -- strings OK
--- th following program says hello world on a c64
+-- the following program says hello world on a c64
 ```
 ; HELLO WORLD IN ED6502ASM